drpicox/david-rodenas.com/src/posts/improve-performance-do-not-compile-class-and-comment-directives.md

 ---
-title: "Improve boostrap and compile performance in Angular 1.5.9"
+title: "Improve performance: do not compile class and comment directives"
 subtitle: "Disable css class and comment directives to improve your app performance"
 tags:
   - angular